-In addition, this document includes "Points for District Consideration" to assist district Professional Development and Evaluation Committees (PDECs) in developing processes or enhancing existing processes necessary for ongoing development and support of teachers in the following areas:
+This document includes "Points for Consideration" to assist district PDEC in developing processes or enhancing existing processes necessary for ongoing development and support of administrators for the following requirements:

-- Evaluator Training and Ongoing Proficiency/Calibration
+- Evaluator Training

 - Evaluation-Informed Professional Learning

 - Improvement and Remediation Plans

 - Career Development and Growth

-PLEASE NOTE: In electing to implement the SEED model, your district is expected to implement the four components of evaluation and support, as well as the additional requirements outlined above, with fidelity as outlined in this handbook.
+PLEASE NOTE: In electing to implement the SEED model, your district is expected to implement the components of evaluation and support, as well as the additional requirements referenced above with fidelity as outlined in this handbook.
+In addition, evaluators of administrators are expected to participate in the multi-day CSDE sponsored training as described within this document.
 In response to requests from districts for further clarification on these requirements, we have provided "Points for Consideration" to assist districts and their PDEC in plan development.
-In addition, evaluators of teachers are expected to participate in the multi-day CSDE-sponsored training as described within this document.

-Any variation from the components of teacher evaluation and support as written within this document is no longer the SEED model and would be considered a "district-developed" evaluation and support plan.
-Districts are required to submit an educator evaluation and support plan annually to the CSDE.
+Any variation from the components of administrator evaluation and support as outlined within this handbook is no longer the SEED model and would be considered a "district-developed" evaluation and support plan.
+Districts are required to submit an Educator Evaluation and Support plan annually to the CSDE.